Estimated Glomerular Filtration Rate (eGFR): The Key to Kidney Health

 eGFR stands for estimated Glomerular Filtration Rate, and it measures the rate at which your kidneys are cleaning your blood, reported in milliliters per minute per 1.73 square meters of body surface area (mL/min/1.73m²).
 This measurement specifically quantifies the volume of blood filtered by tiny structures within the kidneys called glomeruli.
 Each kidney contains about a million of these microscopic filters, which work tirelessly to remove waste products and excess fluid, which are then excreted as urine.
 The primary waste product measured to calculate eGFR is creatinine, a chemical compound produced from the natural wear and tear on muscles in the body.
 Healthy kidneys filter creatinine out of the blood and into the urine.
 When kidney function declines, less creatinine is cleared, causing its level in the blood to rise.

 More specifically, the “e” in eGFR is crucial; it stands for “estimated” because the rate is not measured directly.
 A direct measurement (GFR) is a complex and invasive procedure rarely performed in routine clinical settings.
-Instead, laboratories use a mathematical formula to estimate the GFR.
-The most common formulas, such as the CKD-EPI (Chronic Kidney Disease Epidemiology Collaboration) equation, use the serum creatinine level from a simple blood draw, along with a patient’s age, sex, and sometimes race, to produce the eGFR value.
+Instead, labs use a glomerular filtration rate equation.
+Common methods include the egfr mdrd blood test or the more modern egfrcr ckd epi 2021 formula.
+These formula ckd epi equations use your creatinine and calculated glomerular filtration rate test results, along with a patient’s age, sex, and sometimes race, to produce the eGFR value.
 This calculation provides a reliable and accessible way to assess the filtration capacity of the kidneys, making it an indispensable part of modern diagnostics.

 Why to Perform the eGFR Test?